jmburges/teaching-beginners-slides/content.md

 # Me!

+  * I'm (mostly) self-taught
+  * By the end of college I didn't like programming
-I work at The Flatiron School
+  * Now I work at The Flatiron School

 ---